melaksenay/reservoir-surface-area/README.md

 Project with NREL lab at CSU.
+Written in JS using Google Earth Engine.
-IMmport the following code for the program to run properly:
+Import the following code for the program to run properly:

 var imageCollection = ee.ImageCollection("LANDSAT/LE07/C01/T1_SR"),
     roi = /* color: #d63000 */ee.Geometry.Point([-105.0053426794604, 40.49795986172582]),